Retroactive Law: How Ukraine Will Pay Pension Contributions for Those Who Were Held Captive

 6 January 19:05

-Starting from January 1, 2026, the state assumes the obligation to pay a single contribution to the obligatory state social insurance (SSC) for civilians who were deprived of their personal freedom as a result of armed aggression against Ukraine.
-In fact, this applies to those who returned from captivity in Russia.
+Effective January 1, 2026, the state undertakes to pay the single contribution for compulsory state social insurance (SSI) on behalf of civilians who were deprived of their personal liberty as a result of armed aggression against Ukraine.
+Essentially, this applies to those who have returned from captivity in the Russian Federation.

-The provisions of the Law of Ukraine No. 4280-IX dated February 27, 2025 apply to citizens whose information is included in the Unified Register of Persons in respect of whom the fact of deprivation of personal liberty has been established.
-The Pension Fund of Ukraine has been designated as the payer of the unified social contribution for such persons, i.e., the financing will be provided by the state budget.
-The unified social contribution will be paid in the amount not less than the minimum insurance premium, which will allow the periods of captivity to be included in the insurance record, which is important for the subsequent appointment and calculation of pensions.
+The provisions of the Law of Ukraine No. 4280-IX of February 27, 2025, apply to citizens whose information is entered in the Unified Register of Persons for whom the fact of deprivation of personal liberty has been established.
+The Pension Fund of Ukraine has been designated as the payer of the Unified Social Tax (UST) for such individuals, meaning that funding will be provided from the state budget.
+The UST will be paid in an amount not less than the minimum insurance contribution, which will allow periods of captivity to be counted toward insurance seniority—a crucial factor for the subsequent determination and calculation of pensions.

-- for the entire period of a person’s captivity;
+• for the entire period of the person’s captivity;

-Importantly, the law is retroactive: social insurance will also cover periods of captivity that occurred before the law came into force.
-That is, until 2026.
+Importantly, the law has retroactive effect: social insurance will also cover periods of captivity that occurred before the law came into force—that is, up to 2026.

-According to Dmytro Lubinets, the Ukrainian Parliamentary Commissioner for Human Rights, Russia holds more than 16,000 Ukrainian civilians in captivity.
+However, according to Dmytro Lubinets, the Verkhovna Rada Commissioner for Human Rights, Russia is holding more than 16,000 Ukrainian civilians captive.
 The problem is that international humanitarian law and the Geneva Conventions do not provide for the exchange of civilian prisoners for prisoners of war.
-But, in general, after the start of the full-scale invasion, Ukraine managed to return civilians from captivity:
+However, overall, since the start of the full-scale invasion, Ukraine has managed to secure the release of civilians from captivity:

 June 2025 (exchange): 120 civilians returned.